John Yarno

-John Richard Yarno, Jr. (born December 17, 1954) is an American former professional football center who played with the Seattle Seahawks of the National Football League (NFL).
+John Richard Yarno, Jr. (born December 17, 1954) is an American former professional football player who was a center for the Seattle Seahawks of the National Football League (NFL).
 He was selected in the fourth round of the 1977 NFL draft by the Seahawks with the 87th overall pick, and played for six seasons, from 1977 through 1982.
 Yarno played college football for the Idaho Vandals.

 Early life

 Born and raised in Spokane, Washington, Yarno was one of six siblings and attended Gonzaga Prep through his junior year.
 He transferred to Ferris High School for his senior year and graduated in 1973.
 He was a second-team ("honorable mention") all-city selection at center in the fall of 1972, when the Saxons won their third consecutive city league championship.
 As a senior, Yarno was but under 200 lb.